-Kiddie Land Midway debuted a few years ago just for young children, offering more than a dozen different rides.
+Kiddie Land Midway offers more than a dozen different rides.
 For older kids, the Get Animated exhibit explores the world of animation through interactive experiences that cover the progression from hand-drawn celluloid to modern-day computer animation.

 As Indiana ranks second in the U.S. for ice cream production, it’s no surprise that fair attendees consume milkshakes and dips galore.
 Don’t leave without trying them!

-First held in 1902, this fair attracts more than 600,000 visitors to Louisville every August.
-With exhibits in the 1.2-million-square-foot Kentucky Exhibition Center, it's America's largest indoor fair.
+First held in 1902, this fair attracts hundreds of thousands of visitors to Louisville every August.
+With exhibits in the 1.2-million-square-foot Kentucky Exhibition Center, it’s America’s largest indoor fair.
 Attractions especially suited for kids include the midway rides; Discover Farm with learning stations and personal encounters with cattle, goats, and llamas; and the Little Miss and Mister pageants.
-There's also a dedicated section of the South Wing with activities and entertainers just for kids.
+There’s also a dedicated section of the South Wing with activities and entertainers just for kids.

 Recommended Hotel: Embassy Suites Hotel Louisville

 7. Minnesota State Fair – St. Paul, MN

 The second largest in the country, the Minnesota State Fair is also one of the best attended.
 Showcasing Minnesota’s agriculture, art and industry, it’s been held midway between St. Paul and Minneapolis since 1859.